Can

 potentially toxic compounds (acroleins, aldehydes etc).
 Even changing

-that so called generic smoke chemicals simply could not be relied
+chemicals, stressing that so called generic smoke chemicals simply

-upon to produce a consistent and safe smoke in every generator.
+could not be relied upon to produce a consistent and safe smoke

 The use of generic smoke chemical in place of the